 Sunday 8 am to 5 pm, September 1 to October 31.
 Directions:

-October 31 Norton: September 1 pm to September 30 Chardonel: August 15 pm to
+1 to October 31 Norton: September 1 to September 30 Chardonel: August 15 pm to

 September 15.
 Payment: Cash, only.
 Notes: crusher and destemmer available on site